ibnYusrat/Get-Shape-Width-Height-in-EaselJS/README.md

 * Set width/height of any Shape() object.
 * Get width even after rotation of a Shape.
 * Get unrotated bounds of a Shape. i-e get a rectangle of the object by assuming it is at 0 rotataion.
 * A formula for getting bounds even when it is rotated is also included, but is commented because its not accurate.
- Available via rubygems
+Check out the source-code.

 ## Reason for making this git
 For now the code is just an 'idea' of what I think can be done.
 And for now I have only implimented it for Shape.
 This can very easily be extended to work for containers and other display objects.